© 2011-2013 Copyright Benjamin Associates, LLC. All Rights Reserved - Contact Us

 The “Language” of Solar Power Energy Setups

 Plus, in a solar electrical system, all the components and parts relate to each other and you have to understand the relationships, even for a small setup.
 There isn’t a one size fits all solar energy system and you need to learn solar electrical energy “language”.
-Who knows all this stuff?
+Who knows all this stuff I wondered?
 I didn’t know much when I started.

 That for me was over seven years and a variety of Internet purchases, upgrades, etc., ago.
-But, I’ve had over 7 lovely seasons so far of great tans, cool kayaking and plenty of solar electricity for what I want.
-I have learned that once you get the basic concepts down it’s not that hard to find solar solutions that fit your needs.
-You can put a solar energy system together.
-And, it’s not that hard!
+Now, I’ve had over 7 lovely seasons so far of great tans, cool kayaking and plenty of solar electricity.
+I learned that once you get the basic concepts down it’s not that hard to find solar solutions that fit your needs.

-I could have learned faster and made better choices if I’d found a simpler explanation
+I could have learned faster and made better choices however, if I’d found a simpler

-of the whole solar set up thing in the first place.
-You know, what you need, where
+explanation of the whole solar set up thing in the first place.
+You know, what you

-it goes, what it does, why you need it, what the choices are, etc. It’s a good place
+need, where it goes, what it does, why you need it, what the choices are, etc. It’s

-to start. . .
+a good place to start. . .
 This site is a good place to start.
+Understanding more

 Now, people are often asking me those kinds of “off the grid” solar energy questions.
 But, there’s more to it than a casual conversation can cover.
 This website is their answer.
-It’s all about solar energy and it’s filled with solar energy facts that will help you put your own simple, small solar set up together.
+It’s all about solar energy and it’s filled with solar energy facts that will help you put your own simple, small solar set up together or, at least help you understand enough to ask good questions should you decide to work with a professional.

 And, many thanks to solar electricity, the associated technology and the sun for

-providing the energy for this project!
-I’d much rather work at the beach.
-Go solar!
+providing the energy for putting this project together!
+I’d much rather work at the